 • Enrol for beginner, intermediate or advanced Kiswahili classes (if needed).

 The BIEA will cover the cost of travel to and from Nairobi, and a visa if required for the period of the attachment.
 Graduate attachés will also receive a monthly stipend for the duration of their attachment, and the BIEA will assist in identifying suitable accommodation if needed.
-The GAS scheme will run in two cohorts: July – September and September – November 2025.
+The GAS scheme will run in two cohorts: July – September and September – November 2026.
 Applicants should indicate their preferred cohort although this cannot be guaranteed.
-Successful applicants will be expected to supply a blog, a short report for BIEA’s Annual Review, social media posts and photos to the BIEA for publication, and to acknowledge BIEA in any related outputs.
-Download further details, and the application form here.
-Apply by 5pm BST / 7pm EAT, Friday 11 April 2025.
+Successful applicants will be expected to supply a blog/ short report for BIEA’s Annual Review (with photo); make a post on LinkedIn; and acknowledge BIEA support in any outputs.

 Undergraduate Volunteer Programme